OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 ## Exercise 6: Reusing content by inserting other Word documents!
-*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork Add-in you created on in the previous steps.
-You will extend the Add-in's capabilities by adding JavaScript code to insert and existing Word (docx) file at the end of the current document.
+*In this exercise you will continue working on the Visual Studio solution for the StatementOfWork add-in you created on in the previous steps.
+You will extend the add-in's capabilities by adding JavaScript code to insert and existing Word (docx) file at the end of the current document.
 This excercise is cummulative and assumes you completed  Excercise 2.*

 1. A common scenario in Word development is reusing documents by  inserting them into new ones.
 On this excercise we will add an existing Word File into a content control with a commonly used a table of costs for the statement of work (reusing content from other documents).